As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Choose EZGO if you want the widest aftermarket parts ecosystem, both gas and electric options, or the Samsung SDI ELiTE lithium battery with an 8-year warranty.
 See our EZGO review.

-Choose ICON if you want a touchscreen, standard 4-wheel disc brakes, and aggressive features-per-dollar positioning.
+Choose ICON if you want the flashiest tech package, standard 4-wheel disc brakes, and aggressive features-per-dollar positioning.
 ICON has a larger dealer network than Star EV and stronger brand recognition among newer golf cart buyers.
 See our ICON review.

 Choose Yamaha if you want a gas option with the quietest engine on the market (QuieTech EFI at 60.5 dB) and the longest parts warranty at 4 years.
 See our Yamaha review.

-For a full ranking across all brands, visit our best golf cart brands page.
+For a full ranking across all brands, visit our best golf cart brands page or see the top 10 golf carts for 2026.

 Star EV Resale Value